| Title: | Linear Regressions with a Latent Outcome Variable |

 These four parts are broken up into at least one argument each.

-Student item response data go into stuItems
+Student item response data go into stuItems; whereas student

-covariates, weights, and sampling information go into stuDat
+covariates, weights, and sampling information go into stuDat.

-The dichotParamTab
+The dichotParamTab and polyParamTab

 contain item parameter information for dichotomous and polytomous items,